 The Gentner Family

-In 2012 Phillip was picked up as a stray.
+Phillip was picked up as a stray.
 He was at the shelter as a 3 month pup with high energy.
 No one wanted him because he only jumped and barked.
 Anna fostered and housebroke him.
 He was adopted two times and brought back because other dogs in household picked on him.
 Third time was a charm.
-Now a Note from Phillips Owner in 2013 -
+Now a Note from Phillip's Owner -

 It's been almost a year since Phillip came to live with me; and a wonderful year it has been.
 Phillip is full of energy and joy.
 He loves to go up to the dog park and play with his canine friends.
 He's developed quite a friendship with a Great Dane named Kimber, and a black lab, Reagan.
 They love to chase each other and play tug-o-war with his rope.
 I'm thankful for Phil and just thought I'd send you a quick update on how he's doing.